seed-labs/seed-labs/lab-setup/ubuntu24.04-vm/README.md

 following command to install software and configure the system.
   ```
+  chmod +x install.sh
   ./install.sh
   ```
 - **Note:** This shell script will download and install all the software needed for the SEED labs.
 The whole process will take a few minutes.
-Please don't leave, because you will be asked twice to make choices:
+Please don't leave, because you will be asked to make choices:

+  - During the installation of vscode, you will be asked whether Add Microsoft apt repository for Visual Studio Code?
+    Select `YES`.

   - During the installation of Wireshark, you will be asked whether non-superuser should be able to capture packets.